gerardcondon/gerardcondon.github.com/source/_posts/2012-02-17-adding-code-coverage-to-unit-tests.markdown

     *	"Generate Test Coverage Files"
 	*    "Instrument Program Flow"
 *    We now need to add the libprofile_rt library to the build.
 This will link in the implementations of the coverage functions.
 If you are seeing link errors like "_llvm_gcda_increment_indirect_counter", referenced from:", then you have not done this step.
     This library is located in /Developer/usr/lib.
 This folder contains libprofile.a which is a static library and a libprofile.dylib which is a dynamic linked library (similar to a .dll in Windows).
 To link this open the Build Phases tab for the main target.
 Expand the "Link Binary with Libraries" and click the + button.
 Click "Add Other" and then find libprofile_rt.dylib in the file viewer and add it.
+(Note that this doesn't work for me since Xcode 4.3.
+I've documented the updates I needed to make [here](http://www.gerardcondon.com/blog/2012/02/21/code-coverage-updates-for-xcode-4-dot-3/)).

 ### Executing Tests